iter8-tools/iter8/mkdocs/docs/concepts/whatisiter8.md

 ![Process automated by an Iter8 experiment](../images/whatisiter8.png)

-## What is Helmex?
+## Iter8 and Helm
-Helmex, short for Helm-based experiments, is an Iter8 experimentation pattern that uses Helm.
-In Helmex, the Helm values file used for managing the application releases satisfy the [Helmex schema](../reference/helmex-schema.md).
+While Helm is not a requirement for using Iter8, many Iter8 experiments are templated and packaged in the form of Helm charts for easy reusability.

 ## How does Iter8 work?